 - Value-Add Apartment Investing: Value-add investing means increasing the value of a property through renovation and better management.
 Renovation will help boost rental income and cut the vacancy rate.
 Better management will cut expenses and increase margins by improving efficiency.
 Opportunity Zones are a new wrinkle in the tax law that incentivizes value-add improvements to buildings and businesses.
 Value-add is a fundamental strategy for increasing NOI.

 - Conservative Underwriting: This is real estate lingo for making realistic assumptions about the income and expenses from apartment investing.
 To be realistic means accounting for the cost of the changes you’ll make.
 This includes the financing options you can access.
 Further, it includes a rate of return (or cap rate) that is in line with comparable properties.
 The best practice is to set a minimum cap rate and not invest below it.
-Remember, the higher the cap rate, the better the deal for the Buyer.
-The lower the cap rate, the better the deal for the Seller.
+Remember, the higher the cap rate, the better the deal for the buyer.
+The lower the cap rate, the better the deal for the seller.

 - Location, Location, Location: Yes, it’s trite, but it’s also true.
 People need a place to live.
-All things being equal, most will prefer to live in a location that suits them.
+All things being equal, most prefer to live in a location that suits them.
 That might mean a high-falutin, gated condominium community.
 Or perhaps it’s a downtown apartment that is close to work and entertainment attractions and activities.
 Don’t forget, we discussed workforce rental housing, which must be affordable yet convenient.
-In sum, you should know your market and then concentrate on locations that make sense for that market.
+In conclusion, you should know your market and then concentrate on locations that make sense for that market.

 What Is the Profit Potential from Apartment Investing?